that others

 If you truly want to get into search and rescue, we would suggest the following:

-3. Join a volunteer search and rescue team.
+- Join a search and rescue team.
 Contact the local sheriff to ask about teams in a particular area, or search the world wide web.
 Quite frequently, you can attend a college or university in a mountainous region that has a search and rescue team, gaining valuable experience while getting your education.

 I am not trained in search and rescue.
 Can I help out?